 Energy Saving Trust will work with grant recipients to create and showcase exemplar ebike projects demonstrating the benefits of ebikes, helping to popularise their uptake as an alternative to car use.

+Applications for Round 1 have now closed.
 For further information about the scheme, email or call 0131 555 8642 to speak to a member of the Transport team.
-The deadline for applications is 4pm on Friday 17 August.

 If you would like to experience an ebike first-hand, Home Energy Scotland deliver short-term ebike trials lasting from 3 days to 3 weeks.
 To arrange a trial, please call 0808 808 2282.